How to Find a Freelance Female Personal Trainer

 3. Ask freelance female personal trainers about their ethos and values

-Find out your female personal trainer’s values and ensure their ethos aligns with what you want from the sessions.
-It’s also a great idea to only book an initial session so that you can get a better feel for their values, too.
 Additionally, ask them whether they have any particular areas of expertise, such as post-pregnancy weight loss, prenatal training, or how to maintain fitness during menopause.

 4. Assess the prices of freelance female personal trainers

+Many have an hourly rate of over £50, for example, so it’s best to inquire as to their price range.
 Make sure there are no hidden surprises either, such as requiring a gym membership on top of the cost of the sessions.

 5. Ask freelance female personal trainers where they're located

 If you’re looking to book sessions before or after work, you’ll need to make sure your personal trainer is located in a convenient place.

-Too far out of the way and you could risk being late, or getting stuck in traffic on the way home.
+Too far out of the way, and you could risk being late or getting stuck in traffic on the way home.
 Check how far away they are, and whether things like forms of public transport are reliable.
-Look at the facilities too – could you shower after, style your hair?
+Look at the facilities too.
+Could you shower afterwards and style your hair?
 Are there lockers?
 All these things could make a longer journey to either home or work after your session much easier.

 6. Meet freelance female personal trainers before booking

-It may sound obvious, but the first thing you should do prior to even booking an initial session is head to the gym or studio your personal trainer is located at and meet them.
+It may sound obvious, but the first thing you should do prior to even booking an initial session is head to the gym or studio where your personal trainer is located and meet them.

-7. Check out the socials of freelance female personal trainers
+8. Check out the socials of freelance female personal trainers